corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 Due to security concerns, the signing service should be hosted on private premises, **not** in a cloud environment.
-As mentioned above, the only communication requirements are outgoing connections to the CENM services as data sources or outgoing connection to SMR service configured as data source which then connects to CENM services (Identity Manager and Network Maps), and outgoing connections to the HSMs for the configured signing keys.
+As mentioned above, the only communication requirements are outgoing connections to the CENM services as data sources or outgoing connection to SMR Service configured as data source which then connects to CENM services (Identity Manager and Network Maps), and outgoing connections to the HSMs for the configured signing keys.
 The overall flow of communication can be seen in the below diagram:

 ![signing service communication](/en/images/signing-service-communication.png "signing service communication")